doctolib/safe-pg-migrations/README.md

 Adding a check constraint requires an `ACCESS EXCLUSIVE` lock, which **prevent writing and reading in the tables** [as soon as the lock is requested](https://medium.com/doctolib/stop-worrying-about-postgresql-locks-in-your-rails-migrations-3426027e9cc9).

 Adding the constraint itself is rather fast, the major part of the time is spent on validating this constraint.
-Thus safe-pg-migrations ensures that adding a constraints holds blocking locks for the least amount of time by splitting the constraint addition in two steps:
+Thus **Safe PG Migrations** ensures that adding a constraints holds blocking locks for the least amount of time by splitting the constraint addition in two steps:

 1. adding the constraint *without validation*, will not validate existing rows;